 Lonie Laffely Ellis, Artist

 Discover what can happen when we restore our sacred partnership with the natural world.
-Jennifer Comeau shares nine ways to infuse our landscapes with what renowned landscape designer Mary Reynolds calls “the healing, magical energy of the earth.”
+Jennifer, who attended the 2019 Climate Change & Consciousness Conference in Findhorn Scotland, shares nine ways to infuse our landscapes with what renowned landscape designer Mary Reynolds calls “the healing, magical energy of the earth.”

 HD 18: Pest Management Panel